fl4me04/Boogle/README.md

 This project is called Boogle

 ## 😎 Information about Boogle
 Boogle is a final project for Data Structure subject.
-The program has a task to generate slang words' meaning and also can create new slang words.
+The program has a task to generate slang words' meaning that on the list and create new slang words.
 The program was written using C language.

 Thank you 🙌!